riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 10

+Really wasn't feeling like writing another recursive function, nor a loop.
+Was going to skip Part II, but after realising how friendly the input is - maximum group length is 4 - figured the possible options within group size out using pen and paper.
+Then a little bit of tidy wrangling, join in combinations, take product.

 # Day 9

 I wrote my first recursive function in about 10 years.
 Had huge success with it for Part I - much simpler than I feared it would be.
 Worked like a charm.